If a different text size will serve you better, tap one of the other dropdown choices.

 My editors at McGraw-Hill are long gone, unfortunately.

-My most recent sale was a Q&A commissioned by Fine Homebuilding's Patrick McCombe.
+My most recent sale was commissioned by Fine Homebuilding's Patrick McCombe.
+It appeared in their February/March 2025 issue.

 Go to the top of this web page